Ruby (1977) (AKA Bloody Ruby)

 Starring: Piper Laurie, Stuart Whitman and Roger Davis

-Ripping off The Exorcist (1973) while at the same time trying not to, Ruby is a B-Grade cheese fest that mish-mashed gangster violence, supernatural possessions, and the old fashion slasher movie killings.
+Ripping off The Exorcist (1973) while at the same time trying not to, Ruby (1977) is a B-Grade cheese fest mish-mashing gangster violence, supernatural possessions, and the old fashion slasher movie killings.
 Would have been a decent proto-slasher to enjoy from the late 70s before Carpenter's Halloween (1978), given that the story is anywhere entertaining.

 Sixteen years ago, a mob gal named Ruby Claire meets up with her beau in the secluded part of a backwoods swamp, only to have the would-be romantics cut off by a raging mob posse and their machine guns, showering Ruby's lover dead with bullets.

-I can't really see what Ruby wanted to be; I know it's a proto-slasher with all the systematic killings done in the very core of the sub-genre itself, from POV shots of the killer to paranormal murders, but it never fully embraced it.
-The focus of the direction appears to be more on being an Exorcist rip-off, devoting the build-up to the supernatural possession that's happening with the title character's daughter, but frankly, that game isn't even played until the last few minutes of the movie, and, adding to the mediocrity of this attempt, the scene didn't even stand out.
+I can't really see what Ruby (1977) wanted to be; I know it's a proto-slasher with all the systematic killings done in the very core of the sub-genre itself, from POV shots of the killer to paranormal murders, but it never fully embraces it.
+The focus of the direction appears to be more on being an Exorcist rip-off, devoting the build-up to the supernatural possession that's happening with the title character's daughter, but frankly, that game isn't even played until the last few minutes of the movie, and adding to the mediocrity of this attempt, the possession doesn't even stand out.

 1 male shot to death